carlossss111/shortShellScripts/README.md

 `themeswitcher.sh` _requires `cinnamon`_, switches between dark and light mode desktop environment themes.

+`updatehosts.sh` _requires `wget`_, _takes one optional Arg for a non-default URL_, downloads a hostfile and replaces /etc/hosts.
+Allows blocking ads and malware hosts.

 ## Unuseful Scripts
 `Ctemplate.sh` makes a file with the C program boilerplate.